 Willing participants, interested in practicing self-awareness and self-love.

-An insightful system called the Enneagram of Personality, which serves as a guide and map for exploration of “the territory”—our individual inner experiences.
+An insightful system called the Enneagram of Personality, which serves as map for exploration of “the territory”—our individual experiences (both inner and outer).

 This is a journey and a work, not a quick fix.
-It won’t solve all your problems immediately—which is a really American way of trying to do transformation work.
+It won’t solve all your problems immediately—which is a really American way of conceiving of our lives--problem/solution, input/output.
 Though the enneagram is specific enough to aid efficiency, we should be skeptical of anything that quickly and efficiently heals all our problems.

-I once had a history teacher talk about racism and say, “we created these wounds over years and years, why do we think we’ve healed them in a fraction of the time?”
+I once had a history teacher talk about racism and say, “we created these wounds over hundreds of years, why do we think we’ve healed them in a fraction of the time?”
 Healing takes time, wholeness takes time, and it takes space.
-We need to air out our souls—our essential selves—and give them room to breath.
+We need to air out our wounds and give them room to breathe.
 They have been confined for a long time in the boundaries of our egos and personalities, which are they themselves defended by unexamined beliefs, patterned behaviors, and emotional habits.

-Those boundaries that no longer serve us need to be reconsidered, peeled back to catch a glimpse of the expansive and surprising possibilities in ourselves, in others, and in our world:
+Those bandages that no longer serve us need to be reconsidered, peeled back to catch a glimpse of the expansive and surprising possibilities in ourselves, in others, and in our world:

 “When we catch sight of the soul, we can become healers in a wounded world - in the family, in the neighborhood, in the workplace, and in political life - as we are called back to our 'hidden wholeness' amid the violence of the storm.” -Parker Palmer, A Hidden Wholeness

 Welcome to this space.
 I’m really glad to have you here.